 By having a security policy in place along with insider threat detection techniques, you can protect your company’s sensitive information.
 Make sure your employees are well aware of the legal consequences they will have to face if found in violation of the security policy.
 Your employees could be violating your trust, stealing sensitive information that could cost you thousands of dollars.

 Cybersecurity damages to the global economy are expected to reach $6 trillion by the end of 2021.
 This year, we saw a rapid increase in cyberattacks across different industries, and the trend doesn’t seem to be dying down anytime soon.
-These are ten tips on preventing cybersecurity insider threats that can be implemented today.
+These are ten tips on preventing cybersecurity insider threats in USA that can be implemented today.

 Before jumping on the bandwagon, make sure you understand your organization’s security needs and loopholes.
 There are plenty of things that can be done to secure sensitive company information without violating your employee’s privacy, as discussed above.